abinit/abinit/doc/tutorial/paw1.md

 We see that the variation of the energy wit respect to the [[pawecutdg]] parameter is well below the 1 mHa level.
-In principle, it should be sufficient to choose pawecutdg=12 Ha in order to obtain an energy change lower than 1 mHa.
+In principle, it should be sufficient to choose pawecutdg = 12 Ha in order to obtain an energy change lower than 1 mHa.
 In practice, it is better to keep a security margin.
-Here, for pawecutdg=24 Ha (5th dataset), the energy change is lower than 0.001 mHa: this choice will be more than enough.
+Here, for pawecutdg = 24 Ha (5th dataset), the energy change is lower than 0.001 mHa: this choice will be more than enough.

 !!! note